Bonner Leaders Program - Prospective Students

 - Earn up to 6 hours/ week of pay for service at community placements

 Apply for the Bonner Program here!

-The Bonner Leaders Program application process consists of two components: the application short answer questions, and an interview with the program coordinator; with an optional Q&A session with current Bonner Leaders.
+The Bonner Leaders Program application process consists of three components: verify your eligibility for College Work-Study (check your financial aid papers or reach out to the Financial Aid Office to confirm eligibility), submit your application to Dr. Taviare Hawkins (your response to the following short answer questions), and request an interview; with an optional Q&A session with current Bonner Leaders.

-- Short answer portion of the application will ask you to answer your choice of any three of the following questions in 300 words.
+The short answer portion of the application will ask you to answer any three of the following questions in 300 words.

 - Recount an experience you had through service in the community that made you want to learn more about something.
 What did you want to learn and how did you go about it?